NtajiBenbor/Spotify-s-Website-Clone/README.md

 # A Clone Of Spotify's Website- Landing page & Premium Page Respectively

-This is my attempt at reproducing a few web pages of spotify's website.
+This is my attempt at reproducing a few web pages from Spotify's website.

 ## Table of contents